 Treat every compiler, tool, or run-time diagnostic concerning type compatibility as a serious issue.
 Do not resolve the problem by modifying the code to include an explicit conversion, without further analysis; instead examine the underlying design to determine if the type error is a symptom of a deeper problem.

+Be aware that some languages convert integer (or mixed) calculations into floating point and permit silent conversions to integer.

+Be aware of implicit numeric conversions (float <-> integer) in your language.

 Never ignore instances of implicit type conversion; if the conversion is necessary, change it to an explicit conversion and document the rationale for use by maintainers.

 Analyze the problem to be solved to learn the magnitudes and/or the precisions of the quantities needed as auxiliary variables, partial results and final results.